 The MS Walk is a celebration of the power we have to change the lives of Canadians with MS.

 I am proud of the life my husband and I have built together.
-We have a beautiful 16-year-old daughter, a lovely home and family life, and a fun-loving Shiz Tzu named Max.
-And, I am proud of my career as a teacher, and that I can continue to work, despite MS.
+We have a beautiful 16-year-old daughter and a fun-loving Shiz Tzu named Max.
+I am proud of my career as a teacher and that I continue to work, despite MS.

 Learning to live with MS is an ongoing struggle and I have been successful by practicing flexibility and making changes to accommodate the realities of living with MS. It isn’t only me who has to do this, my family does as well.
 I do not want MS to take away my happiness or my family’s, so together, we make changes so that we can enjoy family time together, and when the “big” things come our way, we can deal with them in a positive way.